 Studies have shown that in mild to moderate forms of depression, exercise can be just as effective as medication, but without any side effects.
 A recent study done by the Harvard T.H.
 Chan School of Public Health found that running for 15 minutes a day or walking for an hour reduced the risk of major depression by 26%.

-Exercise is a powerful tool against depression for several reasons.
+Exercise is a powerful tool against depression, and other mental health issues like Seasonal Affective Disorder (SAD), for several reasons.
 Most importantly, it promotes changes in the brain, including neural growth, reduced inflammation, and new activity patterns that promote feelings of relaxation.
 Exercise releases endorphins, which are chemicals in your brain that make you feel good.
 Finally, it can serve as a distraction, to break out of the cycle of negative thoughts that feed depression.

 Exercise and Anxiety